 We designated 50,000 shares of our preferred stock, par value \$.001, as Series B Preferred Stock.
-The Series B Preferred Stock ranks junior to our issued and outstanding Series A preferred Stock and senior to all classes of common stock.
+The Series B Preferred Stock ranks junior to our issued and outstanding Series A Preferred Stock and senior to all classes of common stock.
 The Series B Preferred Stock has a dividend rate of 8% per year.
-The Series B Preferred Stock and accrued dividends is convertible at the option of the holder into shares of our common stock at a conversion price of \$1.00 per share.
+The Series B Preferred Stock and accrued dividends are convertible at the option of the holder into shares of our common stock at a conversion price of \$1.00 per share.
+As of October 31, 2007, we have no shares of Series B Preferred Stock outstanding, compared to 41,000 outstanding as of October 31, 2006.